ExpandingShapes/Scala-for-the-impatient/pages/chapters/chapter4.md

 _5. Repeat the preceding exercise with a java.util.TreeMap that you adapt to the Scala API._

-_6. Define a linked hash map that maps '"Monday"' to 'java.util.Calendar.MONDAY', and similarly for the other weekdays.
+_6. Define a linked hash map that maps `"Monday"` to `java.util.Calendar.MONDAY`, and similarly for the other weekdays.
 Demonstrate that the elements are visited in insertion order._

 _7. Print a table of all Java properties, like this:_